 Everyone is welcome to access urgent care at the James Bay Urgent and Primary Care Centre.

-Residents of the James Bay/Fairfield catchment area who meet the eligibility requirements and are interested in becoming a patient at the clinic can:
+Residents of the James Bay/Fairfield area who meet the eligibility requirements can fill in the registration form

 Mailing address: 547 Michigan Street, Victoria, BC, V8V 1S5